Separating Personal and Business Expenses: Does This Even Matter?

 Why This Separation Matters

-Keeping your business and personal finances separate is about more than organization.
-It is about protecting your business, your time, and your peace of mind.
+Keeping your business and personal finances separate is about more than staying organized.
+It protects your business, saves bookkeeping time, and helps keep your financial records accurate.

 Here’s what can happen when things get mixed up:

-- Personal liability risk: If your business faces legal trouble, mixed finances can make it harder to prove what belongs to the business and what belongs to you personally.
+• Personal liability risk: If your business faces legal trouble, keeping finances separate makes it easier to show what belongs to the business and what belongs to you personally.

 Simple Steps to Stay on Track